How to Properly Sanitize Office Desks and Shared Workspaces

 • Clean air vents, window blinds, and under-desk areas to eliminate dust buildup that can harbor germs.

-• Utilize UV-C disinfection cycles in unoccupied areas to enhance microbial control.
+• Utilize UV-C sanitization cycles in unoccupied areas to enhance microbial control.

 Monthly Sanitation Assessments and Adjustments